user profile avatar

 Finalist

 HI!
-I am a freshman chemistry major at Howard University from Durham, North Carolina.
-I aspire to use my education to pursue a career in medical research directing, specifically in the area of pediatric oncology.
-I have volunteered for organizations such as Cancer Pathways and Letter's for Destiny, and haven taken scientific coursework as a way to introduce myself to this field.
+I am a sophomore biology major, chemistry minor on the pre-pharmacy track, at Howard University from Durham, North Carolina.
+I aspire to use my education to pursue a career in industry pharmacy.
 I can be described as a detail-oriented, hard-working, compassionate, and organized person with a strong work ethic.
 In my free time I enjoy dancing, especially with my sisters on the Howard University Bisonette Dance Team.
 Howard University is my dream school.
 From its rich history of academic excellence to its vibrant and diverse social culture, there are many factors that draw me to the illustrious university.
 In order to be able to meet my goals with the support of a Howard University education though, I am in sincere need of financial assistance.
 The cost to attend Howard University exceeds what my family can afford.
 Though our financial situation is stable, it is not sufficient enough to meet the needs of Howard’s cost of attendance.
 I believe that receiving financial assistance will alleviate the burden of financial stress as I progress through my journey through college.

 Education